ceos-seo/data_cube_notebooks/docs/datacube_install.md

 If you have PGAdmin3 installed, you can view the default schemas and relationships by connecting to the database named 'datacube' and viewing the tables, views, and indexes in the schema 'agdc'.

+Alternatively, you can do the same from the command line.
+First log in with the command `psql -U dc_user datacube`.
+To view schemas, run `psql \dn`.
+View the full documentation of the `psql` command [here](https://www.postgresql.org/docs/9.5/static/app-psql.html).

 <a name="next_steps"></a> Next Steps
 ========
 Now that the Data Cube system is installed and initialized, the next step is to ingest some sample data.
 Our focus is on ARD (Analysis Ready Data) - the best introduction to the ingestion/indexing process is to use a single Landsat 7 or Landsat 8 SR product.
+There is a sample ingestion file provided in [the ingestion documentation](ingestion.md) in the "Prerequisites" section.
-Download a sample dataset from [Earth Explorer](https://earthexplorer.usgs.gov/) and proceed to the next document in this series, [The ingestion process](ingestion.md).
+More generally, download a sample dataset from [Earth Explorer](https://earthexplorer.usgs.gov/) and proceed to the next document in this series, [the ingestion process](ingestion.md).
 Please ensure that the dataset you download is an SR product - the L\*.tar.gz should contain .tif files with the file pattern `L**_sr_band*.tif` This will correspond to datasets labeled "Collection 1 Higher-Level".

 <a name="faqs"></a> Common problems/FAQs